karthik-dev-lab/databricks-training/week1/day1/README.md

-Day 1 work has been updated in the GitHub repository with a proper README file documenting the SQL concepts learned and the practical queries implemented today.
-The repository contains hands-on practice focused on foundational SQL querying and data analysis operations using Employee and Department tables.

-Topics covered include:

-* Basic SELECT statements for retrieving complete and specific column data
-* Data filtering using WHERE conditions
-* Pattern-based searching using LIKE operators with wildcards
-* String-length and character-position based filtering
-* Date-based querying using YEAR(), MONTH(), and date comparison conditions
-* Aggregate functions including SUM, AVG, MIN, MAX, and COUNT
-* Department-wise grouped analysis using GROUP BY
-* Salary analysis and employee distribution reporting
-* Sorting and ranking style queries using ORDER BY and LIMIT
-* Introductory subqueries for department-based employee filtering

-Practical queries implemented:

-* Retrieving employees based on age, joining year, and department
-* Identifying employees using name patterns and string conditions
-* Calculating total, average, minimum, and maximum salaries
-* Finding employee counts department-wise and year-wise
-* Performing department-level salary and age analysis
-* Identifying the department with the highest average salary

-This day focused on building strong SQL fundamentals required for backend development, database management, reporting systems, and data-driven application development.
-The exercises helped in understanding how relational databases are queried, filtered, grouped, and analyzed in real-world business scenarios.
+# Week 1 - Day 1

+## Objective

+To understand and implement fundamental SQL concepts such as querying databases, filtering records, performing grouped analysis, and working with aggregate functions.

+---

+## Tasks Completed

+* Created and worked with Employee and Department tables
+* Executed multiple SQL queries covering different real-world scenarios
+* Practiced filtering, grouping, sorting, and date-based queries
+* Performed salary and department analysis using aggregate functions
+* Tested and validated query outputs using an online SQL compiler

+---

+## Concepts Learned

+* Writing basic SELECT queries
+* Filtering records using WHERE clause
+* Using comparison and logical operators
+* Pattern matching using LIKE operator
+* String-based filtering using LENGTH and wildcard patterns
+* Working with date functions such as YEAR() and MONTH()
+* Aggregate functions:

+  * SUM()
+  * AVG()
+  * MIN()
+  * MAX()
+  * COUNT()
+* Grouping data using GROUP BY
+* Sorting results using ORDER BY
+* Limiting results using LIMIT
+* Introduction to subqueries

+---

+## Queries Practiced

+* Retrieving employee details based on age and department
+* Searching employee names using wildcard patterns
+* Finding employees hired in specific years and months
+* Calculating total, average, minimum, and maximum salary
+* Department-wise employee count and salary analysis
+* Finding highest salary department
+* Performing grouped business-style reporting queries

+---

+## Tools Used

+* DB Fiddle / Online SQL Compiler
+* MySQL

+---

+## Project Files

+* `schema.sql` → Table creation scripts
+* `queries.sql` → All SQL queries practiced
+* `README.md` → Documentation of concepts learned
+* `output.txt` → Sample query outputs

+---

+## Learning Outcome

+Developed a strong understanding of SQL fundamentals including data retrieval, filtering, aggregation, grouping, and reporting queries.
+Learned how multiple SQL clauses work together to solve real-world data analysis problems efficiently.

+---

+## Challenges Faced

+* Initially faced difficulty in writing complex WHERE conditions
+* Understanding grouped queries and aggregate functions required practice
+* Date-based filtering and subqueries were slightly challenging initially
+* Improved confidence through repeated hands-on query execution

+---

+## Conclusion

+Day 1 focused on building a solid foundation in SQL querying and relational database concepts.
+The exercises helped in understanding how structured data can be filtered, analyzed, grouped, and reported using SQL.